nashsclay/vps/README.md

-# Nodemaster - A fork from https://github.com/masternodes/vps/
+# Nashsclay's Masternode Master Script (Nodemaster) - A fork from https://github.com/masternodes/vps/

 The **Nodemaster** scripts is a collection of utilities to manage, setup and update masternode instances.